rioter00/MAGD487/ResumeBuilding.md

 When you write about your experience, use statements of accomplishment rather than just descriptions of role.
 Use action verbs when highlighting your experience.
 Be consistent with tense usage.  (http://hls.harvard.edu/dept/opia/job-search-toolkit/action-verbs/)

 *Examples:*
-- Directed effects team in X-Award-winning *That Shooter: Y*.
+- Directed effects team in X-Award-winning *Extreme Spawn Campers*.
 - Created animated cutscenes for MTV series *Betty & Bubkus*.
 - Implemented cross-platform multiplayer servers for *Jupiter Horizon: Eventual Defeat*